alexa-samples/skill-sample-nodejs-test-automation/labs/lab04.md

 ### **4.2) Run your first test script**

+We recommend you to use an advanced text editor or IDE.
+You could also use an [Online YAML editor](https://codebeautify.org/yaml-validator) if you want.

 **4.2.1.** Navigate to the [./scripts/lab04.yml](../scripts/lab04.yml) in this repo.
 This is your first conversation test script.
 Look at it and familiarize with its content.

 **4.2.2.** Return to the S3 bucket windows in your browser.
 The bucket should have a name similar to _reinvent-alx315-testscriptbucket-xxxxxxxxxx_.